+1. Cycle the ignition to the ON/RUN position.
-2. Place the hand-held transmitter 1 to 3 in (3 to 8 cm) away from the HomeLink[®] button you wish to program while keeping the HomeLink[®] indicator light in view.

-3. Simultaneously press and hold both the Homelink[®] button you want to program and the hand-held transmitter button.

-4. Continue to hold both buttons and observe the indicator light.
-The Homelink[®] indicator will flash slowly and then rapidly after Homelink[®] has received the frequency signal from the hand-held transmitter.
-Release both buttons after the indicator light changes from slow to rapid.

-5. Press and hold the programmed HomeLink[®] button and observe the indicator light.
+- 2. Place the hand-held transmitter 1 to 3 in (3 to 8 cm) away from the HomeLink® button you wish to program while keeping the HomeLink® indicator light in view. - 3.
+Simultaneously press and hold both the HomeLink® button you want to program and the hand-held transmitter button. - 4.
+Continue to hold both buttons and observe the indicator light.
+HomeLink® indicator will flash slowly and then rapidly after HomeLink® has received the frequency signal from the hand-held transmitter.
+Release both buttons after the indicator light changes from slow to rapid. - 5.
+Press and hold the programmed HomeLink® button and observe the indicator light. - If the indicator light stays on constantly, programming is complete and the garage door/device should activate when the HomeLink® button is pressed.

-- If the indicator light stays on constantly, programming is complete and the garage door/device should activate when the HomeLink[®] button is pressed. - To program the two remaining HomeLink[®] buttons, repeat each step for each remaining button.
+To program the remaining two HomeLink® buttons, repeat each step for each remaining button.
 DO NOT erase the channels.

-Reprogramming A Single HomeLink® Button To reprogram a channel that has been previously trained, follow these steps:
+Reprogramming A Single HomeLink® Button

+To reprogram a channel that has been previously trained, follow these steps:
-2. Press and hold the desired HomeLink® button until the indicator light begins to flash after 20 seconds.
-Do not release the button.

-3. Without releasing the button proceed with "Programming A Non-Rolling Code" Step 2 and follow all remaining steps.
+- 1. Cycle the ignition to the ON/RUN position. - 2.
+Press and hold the desired HomeLink® button until the indicator light begins to flash after 20 seconds.
+Do not release the button. - 3.
+Without releasing the button proceed with "Programming A Non-Rolling Code" Step 2 and follow all remaining steps.